seanox/xml-micro-exchange-php/manual/terms.md

 affected unique identifiers are sent to the client in the response header `Storage-Effects`.

-The UID uses an alphanumeric format based on radix 36 which, when converted into a number, gives the timestamps of the creation in milliseconds since 01/01/2000.
-The UID is thus also sortable and provides information about the order in which elements are created.
+The UID is based on the milliseconds and the local port at the time of the request (`millisecond x1000 +port`), which is converted to a string using radix 36, assuming that a port cannot be used for another request at the same time.
+Thus, the UID is also sortable and provides information about the order in which elements are created.

 In the `Storage-Effects` header the UID are extended by an additional suffix, which tells what happened to the element.
 Supported are `:A` for added, `:M`